The Goddess Annapurna Mata

-How often have we heard from our elders that we must not waste food as we are disrespecting the gods?
+How often have we heard from our elders that we must not waste food as we disrespect the gods?
 The food we eat every day not only serves to satisfy our taste buds but also offers nourishment that ultimately leads to growth and development.
 In Hinduism, this food that we consume daily is associated with a goddess – Annapurna.

 Annapurna Devi is believed to be the divinity of food and nourishment in Hindu Dharma.
 She is the goddess who delivers food for all living beings on earth.
 The name ‘Annapurna’ itself stands for ‘giver of sufficient food’ with ‘Anna’ signifying ‘food or grain’ and ‘Poorna’ meaning one who is complete, perfect, or whole.
 With the blessings of Annapurna Devi, we can consume food and survive in this world.
-She not only offers nutrition to the physical body but also the soul in terms of enlightenment and provides energy to achieve wisdom and knowledge.
+She offers nutrition to not only the physical body, but also the soul in terms of enlightenment and provides energy to achieve wisdom and knowledge.
 Goddess Annapurna is believed to be an avatar of Goddess Parvati, the spouse of Lord Shiva and is one of the many forms of Shakti.

-The Annapurna Sahasranama is devoted to the Devi and sings praises of her one thousand names while the Annapurna Shatanama Stotram talks about her 108 names.
+The Annapurna Sahasranama is devoted to the Devi and sings praises of her one thousand names, while the Annapurna Shatanama Stotram talks about her 108 names.
 Some of the names of Goddess Annapurna are Visalakshi, Visvasakti, Visvamata and Bhuvanesvari.

 In the Annapurna Upanishad, which is believed to be a small-scale Upanishad among the 108 Upanishads, Goddess Annapurna is the main deity and has been depicted as a foundation of immense knowledge and wisdom.
 In this text, worshipping Annapurna Devi is the way through which Sage Ribhu was blessed with education.